Inter Parfums (NASDAQ:IPAR) Releases FY 2021 Earnings Guidance

-Several equities analysts have commented on IPAR shares.
-Zacks Investment Research raised Inter Parfums from a hold rating to a strong-buy rating and set a $101.00 price objective for the company in a research report on Wednesday, October 27th.
-BWS Financial boosted their price objective on shares of Inter Parfums from $80.00 to $100.00 and gave the stock a buy rating in a research note on Wednesday, August 11th.
-Citigroup raised their target price on shares of Inter Parfums from $100.00 to $104.00 and gave the company a neutral rating in a research note on Thursday, November 18th.
-Finally, DA Davidson raised their price objective on Inter Parfums from $113.00 to $129.00 and gave the company a buy rating in a research report on Tuesday, November 16th.
-One equities research analyst has rated the stock with a hold rating, two have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock has a consensus rating of Buy and a consensus target price of $108.50.
+Inter Parfums (NASDAQ:IPAR) last announced its quarterly earnings data on Monday, November 8th.
+The company reported $1.20 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.68 by $0.52.
+Inter Parfums had a return on equity of 14.28% and a net margin of 12.12%.
+The firm had revenue of $262.70 million for the quarter, compared to analyst estimates of $196.20 million.
+During the same quarter in the prior year, the company posted $0.52 earnings per share.
+Inter Parfums’s quarterly revenue was up 63.5% on a year-over-year basis.
+As a group, research analysts predict that Inter Parfums will post 2.35 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, December 31st.
-Stockholders of record on Wednesday, December 15th will be paid a $0.25 dividend.
-The ex-dividend date of this dividend is Tuesday, December 14th.
-This represents a $1.00 dividend on an annualized basis and a dividend yield of 1.11%.
-Inter Parfums’s dividend payout ratio (DPR) is presently 30.77%.
+IPAR has been the topic of several recent analyst reports.
+Citigroup increased their target price on Inter Parfums from $100.00 to $104.00 and gave the stock a neutral rating in a research report on Thursday, November 18th.
+BWS Financial increased their target price on Inter Parfums from $80.00 to $100.00 and gave the company a buy rating in a research note on Wednesday, August 11th.
+DA Davidson raised their price objective on Inter Parfums from $113.00 to $129.00 and gave the company a buy rating in a research note on Tuesday, November 16th.
+Finally, Zacks Investment Research upgraded Inter Parfums from a hold rating to a strong-buy rating and set a $101.00 price objective for the company in a research note on Wednesday, October 27th.
+One analyst has rated the stock with a hold rating, two have given a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat, the stock has an average rating of Buy and a consensus target price of $108.50.

-In related news, CEO Jean Madar sold 1,000 shares of the company’s stock in a transaction on Friday, November 19th.
-The shares were sold at an average price of $94.23, for a total transaction of $94,230.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, CFO Russell Greenberg sold 602 shares of the company’s stock in a transaction on Monday, November 22nd.
-The stock was sold at an average price of $94.00, for a total transaction of $56,588.00.
+In other Inter Parfums news, Director Francois Heilbronn sold 10,000 shares of the business’s stock in a transaction dated Thursday, November 18th.
+The stock was sold at an average price of $94.24, for a total value of $942,400.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, CFO Russell Greenberg sold 7,055 shares of the business’s stock in a transaction dated Friday, October 15th.
+The stock was sold at an average price of $78.95, for a total value of $556,992.25.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 24,757 shares of company stock valued at $2,223,665.
-Corporate insiders own 44.50% of the company’s stock.
+Over the last quarter, insiders have sold 24,757 shares of company stock worth $2,223,665.
+44.50% of the stock is owned by insiders.

 A hedge fund recently raised its stake in Inter Parfums stock.
-Royal Bank of Canada lifted its holdings in Inter Parfums, Inc. (NASDAQ:IPAR) by 84.1% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 14,563 shares of the company’s stock after acquiring an additional 6,653 shares during the period.
-Royal Bank of Canada’s holdings in Inter Parfums were worth $1,090,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 55.11% of the company’s stock.
+Morgan Stanley raised its stake in shares of Inter Parfums, Inc. (NASDAQ:IPAR) by 178.6% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 139,468 shares of the company’s stock after purchasing an additional 89,404 shares during the quarter.
+Morgan Stanley owned 0.44% of Inter Parfums worth $10,042,000 as of its most recent filing with the Securities and Exchange Commission.
+55.11% of the stock is currently owned by hedge funds and other institutional investors.

 Inter Parfums, Inc engages in the business of manufacturing, marketing, and distributing wide array of fragrances and related products.
 It operates through the European Based Operations and United States Based Operations segments.
 The European Based Operations segment conducts primarily in France.
 The United States Based Operations segment includes the sale of prestige brand name fragrances.